git-srinath/DMS3.0/backend/modules/mapper/python_conversion_archive/PKGDWMAPR_SUMMARY.md

 ## Support

 For questions or issues:
-- Refer to `PKGDWMAPR_README.md` for API documentation
+- Refer to `PKGDMS_MAPR_README.md` for API documentation
-- Check `pkgdwmapr_example.py` for usage examples
+- Check `pkgdms_mapr_example.py` for usage examples
 - Review `PLSQL_TO_PYTHON_MAPPING.md` for migration help
-- Examine the source code in `pkgdwmapr.py` for implementation details
+- Examine the source code in `pkgdms_mapr.py` for implementation details

 ## Conclusion

-The PL/SQL `PKGDWMAPR` package has been successfully converted to Python with:
+The PL/SQL `PKGDMS_MAPR` package has been successfully converted to Python with:
 - ✅ Complete feature parity
 - ✅ Enhanced error handling
 - ✅ Comprehensive documentation